 What is Revit?
-Best Sources of BIM Revit Models.
+Best Sources of Revit BIM Models in 2021.

 To properly understand the concept of a Revit Family, it’s important to go over the differences between Revit and BIM in the first place.
 Surprisingly enough, many people still tend to think that Revit and BIM are one and the same, but it’s not true at all.